SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-Slippage is defined as the difference between the spot price and the realized price of a trade and is caused by the price curve design feature of an AMM that dictates the asset prices.
-Instead of matching buy and sell orders, a conservation function determines exchange rates with a continuous curve.
-Therefore, a trade on an AMM-based DEX will {\em always} encounter slippage, although to various extents depending on the exact design of the conservation function.
-For infinitesimally small trades, the spot price approaches the realized price, but they deviate more for bigger trade sizes.
-This effect is amplified for smaller liquidity pools as every trade will have a bigger impact on the relative quantities of assets in the pool and as a result the user will experience higher slippage.
+\paragraph{Slippage} Slippage is defined as the difference between the spot price and the realized price of a trade.
+Instead of matching buy and sell orders, \acp{amm} determine exchange rates on a continuous curve, and {\em every} trade will encounter slippage conditioned upon the trade size relative to the pool size and the exact design of the conservation function.
+The spot price approaches the realized price for infinitesimally small trades, but they deviate more for bigger trade sizes.
+This effect is amplified for smaller liquidity pools as every trade will significantly impact the relative quantities of assets in the pool, leading to higher slippage.
+Due to continuous slippage, trades on \acp{amm} must be set with some slippage tolerance to be executed, a feature that can be exploited to perform e.g. sandwich attacks (see~\autoref{sec:appattaacks}).